emilygv/emilyvernon.com/terms-and-conditions.md

 **Privacy Policy**

-Your use of the Website is also subject to our [Privacy Policy]("https://emilyvernon.com/privacy-policy/" target="_blank").
+Your use of the Website is also subject to our [Privacy Policy](https://emilyvernon.com/privacy-policy/){:target="_blank"}.
 Please review our Privacy Policy, which also governs the Website and informs users of our data collection practices.
 Your agreement to the Privacy Policy is hereby incorporated into these Terms.

 **No Use By Minors**

 To access or use the Website, you must be 18 years of age or older and have the requisite power and authority to enter into these Terms.
 Children under the age of 18 are prohibited from using the Website.

 **Lawful Purposes**

 You may use the Website for lawful purposes only.
 You agree to be financially responsible for all purchases made by you or someone acting on your behalf through the Website.
 You agree to use the Website and to purchase services or products through the Website for legitimate, non-commercial purposes only.
 You shall not post or transmit through the Website any material that violates or infringes the rights of others, or that is threatening, abusive, defamatory, libelous, invasive of privacy or publicity rights, vulgar, obscene, profane, or otherwise objectionable, contains injurious formulas, recipes, or instructions, that encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate any law.

 **Use Of Free Downloadable Content**